ZuleMD/ZuleMD/README.md

 <!--- -- Brief Info ---------------------------------------------------------------------------------------------------------------------------------------- -->
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->

-There's nothing quite like the thrill of discovering new frameworks, and libraries that can make a real difference in solving real-world problems. <br>
+There's nothing quite like the thrill of discovering new frameworks and libraries that can make a real difference in solving real-world problems, whether in web or mobile development. <br>

 - :computer: Full-stack web and mobile developer with experience in 3 internships.
 - 🚀 Strong problem-solving skills and a creative thinker.